tmo1/sms-ie/README.md

 ### Call Log Maximum Capacity

 Although this is apparently not publicly officially documented, Android's Call Log has a fixed maximum number of calls that it will store ([500 in many / most versions of Android](https://android.gadgethacks.com/how-to/bypass-androids-call-log-limits-keep-unlimited-call-history-0175494/), 1000 in API 30 (version 11) on a Pixel [my own experience, corroborated [here](https://stackoverflow.com/questions/70501885/the-max-of-incoming-outgoing-or-missed-calls-logs-in-android)]).

+Earlier versions of this document stated that:

-Attempting to import calls when the log is full may fail, in which case the app will not report an error, but the reported number of imported calls will be lower then the number of calls provided for import.
+> Attempting to import calls when the log is full may fail, in which case the app will not report an error, but the reported number of imported calls will be lower then the number of calls provided for import.
 E.g., if calls are exported from a phone with a full log, and the output file is then imported to the same phone, the app will report 0 calls imported.

+This was a misinterpretation of observed call import failures, which were actually caused by [a bug in the app](https://github.com/tmo1/sms-ie/issues/63), which has since been [fixed](https://github.com/tmo1/sms-ie/commit/718e8b214c03be5858d161860377604c2da7e1db).

 ## Bugs, Feature Requests, and Other Issues